Real Bout Fatal Fury 2: The Newcomers

-Real Bout Fatal Fury 2: The Newcomers (リアルバウト餓狼伝説2 THE NEWCOMERS) (Note: Also known as Real Bout Hungry Wolf Legend 2: The Newcomers (リアルバウト餓狼伝説2 THE NEWCOMERS, Rearu Bauto Garō Densetsu Tsū: Za Nyūkamāzu) in Japan.) is a 1998 fighting game developed and published by SNK for the Neo Geo platform.
-It is the fifth mainline installment in the Fatal Fury series, and the eighth game in the series overall.
-It is the third mainline installment in the Real Bout sub-series, and the fourth game in the sub-series overall.
+Real Bout Fatal Fury 2: The Newcomers (Note: Also known as Real Bout Hungry Wolf Legend 2: The Newcomers (リアルバウト餓狼伝説2 THE NEWCOMERS, Rearu Bauto Garō Densetsu Tsū: Za Nyūkamāzu) in Japan.) is a 1998 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the fifth mainline installment in the Fatal Fury series.

 The game uses the same graphics as Real Bout Fatal Fury Special and its update Real Bout Fatal Fury Special: Dominated Mind, but returns to the same fighting system from the original Real Bout Fatal Fury.
 The game was included in Fatal Fury Battle Archives Vol. 2 compilation released in February 2007 for the PlayStation 2.
 In March 2017, the compilation was re-released in the PlayStation Store on PlayStation 4.

-On September 28, 2025, the game was released for PCs and distributed through the Steam marketplace, as a part of the Neo Geo Premium Selection by Code Mystics.
-This version features online play with rollback netcode.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.